Krumkata12/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
 Demo project for SoftUni Foundamentals.

 I edited this on GitHub directly!

+This repository also contains cats and dogs!